Simprints Documentation

 Enrolment+ Flow

-• An enrolment is triggered from calling app ( just like you would in basic enrolment)
+• An enrolment is triggered from calling app ( just like you would in basic )

-• Simprints ID captures biometric data then checks to see if matching biometrics exists:
+• Simprints ID captures biometric data and then checks to see if matching biometrics exist:

 • If matches exist, it returns a list of potential matching candidates

-• If result is a registration, calling app extracts the new unique id, and saves it along with the captured patient's information.
+• If the result is a registration, the calling app extracts the new unique ID and saves it along with the captured patient's information.

-• If result is a list of matching candidates, the calling app uses the unique ids of the corresponding records in this candidate list to extract matching beneficiaries' information from the calling app's database:
+• If the result is a list of matching candidates, the calling app uses the unique IDs of the corresponding records in this candidate list to extract matching beneficiaries' information from the calling app's database:

 • Presents these database records to the frontline worker, to choose the actual information of the patient